-Acadiana Wordlab will next meet at:
+Acadiana Wordlab will next meet

-in the conference room in the
+in the Conference Room of the

 Acadiana Center for the Arts

 And will be presented by Rob Perillo Chief Meteorologist KATC-TV!

 Why have a meteorologist as a presenter for Acadiana Wordlab?